The task

 FAQ

 - Course vs eBook vs Notion template?
-Course = highest price, highest production cost. eBook = lowest.
-Template = lowest cost AND high retention if useful.
-AI can help compare all three by promise.
+Course = highest price ($79+) and highest production cost. eBook = lowest price ($6-15) and fastest to ship.
+Template = low cost AND high retention if genuinely useful.
+AI can compare all three by promise: feed it the same buyer and ask which format the before/after state best supports.

 - Should AI write the actual lessons?
-Outline + first draft, yes.
-Final copy = you.
-The voice is the moat.
+Outline plus a rough first draft, yes.
+Final copy is yours — the voice is the moat, and a marketplace full of AI-flat eBooks is exactly where readers refund fastest.

 - What about cohort-based courses?
-Same structure prompt, add “and a live element per module” as a constraint.
-AI will redistribute scope.
+Same structure prompt; add “and a live element per module” as a constraint.
+AI will redistribute scope so the recorded part shrinks and the live calls carry the rest.

 Related